 Effect of investment market changes, competition, and other economic factors on PHB.

-Development of Experience Factors
+Development and Use of Experience Factors

-The Illustration Actuary must understand and apply financial models that utilize mortality, expense, investment income, persistency, tax and other experience factors in evaluating whether the disciplined current scale is in conformity with Actuarial Standard of Practice (ASOP) No. 24, Compliance with the NAIC Life Insurance Illustrations Model Regulations, and the illustrated scales meet the requirements of the Model.
-The Illustration Actuary must also understand the company’s products, taxes, assets, internal operations, external environment, and relevant changes therein.
+The Illustration Actuary must understand and apply financial models that utilize mortality, expense, investment income, persistency, tax and other experience factors in evaluating whether the disciplined current scale is in conformity with Actuarial Standard of Practice (ASOP) No. 24, NAIC Life Insurance Illustrations Model Regulation, and that the illustrated scales meet the requirements of the Model.
+The Illustration Actuary must also understand the company’s products, taxes, assets, internal operations, external environment, and relevant changes therein that impact the illustrated scales to which the Illustration Actuary is certifying.
 The Illustration Actuary must be knowledgeable of the methods of analysis used and should have a strong understanding of modeling techniques, modeling options, experience studies, and interpretation of results.

 The actuary must be familiar with the following: